-Location and context for 7 Lochs Wetland Park CONTEXT The Seven Lochs Wetland Park lies within the area designated for the Glasgow and Clyde Valley Joint Structure Plan 2006, which proposes the creation of a 'Green Network' to manage and link green spaces.
+Location and context for 7 Lochs Wetland Park

+The Seven Lochs Wetland Park lies within the area designated for the Glasgow and Clyde Valley Joint Structure Plan 2006, which proposes the creation of a 'Green Network' to manage and link green spaces.
 The plan aims to enhance the quality of life in communities within the area by improving green assets through the use of unused or derelict land for community benefit.

 The main context within which the wetland park is situated is green belt and countryside, with an emphasis on the protection of environmentally designated sites.
-Community growth areas (CGAs) have been identified in and around the proposed wetland park by Glasgow City Council and North Lanarkshire Council, to deal with the anticipated shortfall in available housing.
+Community Growth Areas (CGAs) have been identified in and around the proposed wetland park by Glasgow City Council and North Lanarkshire Council, to deal with the anticipated shortfall in available housing.
 In addition there are a number of proposed private developments.
 Central to the success of the proposed park is the integration of the proposed CGAs, private developments and a proposed new road.
 The boundary of the wetland park has been carefully considered to include the proposed CGAs and other private developments that lie towards its edges, to ensure that a high standard of design and sensitive integration into the park is achieved.
 The areas of Gartloch and Gartcosh have been offered a temporary respite from overdevelopment as a result of the economic recession.
-A number of housing developments were completed before the downturn which demonstrate the lack vision exercised by developers, who on the one hand exploit the location, whilst at the same time completing turning their backs on the opportunities the wetlands afford.
-Developments address the wetlands with high timber fences, which block off any visual connections, as well as opportunities for recreation and species movement.
+A number of housing developments were completed before the downturn in the economy, which demonstrate the lack vision exercised by developers, who on the one hand exploit the location, whilst at the same time completely turning their backs on the opportunities the wetlands afford.
+Developments address the wetlands with high timber fences, which block off any visual connections, as well as any opportunities for recreation and species movement.
 Roads are located in confusing cul-de-sacs ring fenced within the housing, disconnecting the housing from its surroundings and context.
 Lack of vision on the part of housing developers extends to the integration of the requirements of sustainable urban drainage (SUDS).
 Whilst these could offer up genuine habitat and species opportunities, most developers treat SUDS as a planning hurdle, which can be dealt with by the creation of isolated and sterile kidney shaped SUDS ponds.
+The Seven Lochs Wetland Park represents an innovative approach to the incorporation of housing within an ecologically sensitive site.

-Proposed areas for CGAs, private developments and new road, together with examples of existing housing.
+Proposed areas for CGAs, private developments and new road, together with examples of existing housing